animesh-chouhan/animesh-chouhan.github.io/DeepThought/content/posts/differentiation.md

 Usually, two distinct modes of automatic differentiation are presented:

 - Forward accumulation (also called bottom-up, forward mode, or tangent mode)
-- reverse accumulation (also called top-down, reverse mode, or adjoint mode)
+- Reverse accumulation (also called top-down, reverse mode, or adjoint mode)

 Forward accumulation specifies that one traverses the chain rule from inside to outside (that is, first compute \\( \partial w\_{1}/\partial x \\) and then \\( \partial w\_{2}/\partial w\_{1} \\) and lastly \\( \partial y/\partial w\*{2}\\) ), while reverse accumulation traverses from outside to inside (first compute \\( \partial y/\partial w\_{2} \\) and then \\( \partial w\_{2}/\partial w\_{1} \\) and lastly \\( \partial w\_{1}/\partial x\\) ).